15 Cool Things To Do in Kenya

 It’s easy to get in and out of Kenya.
 The country’s flagship carrier, Kenya Airways, connects most major cities to its capital city, Nairobi.

-Apart from the premier wildlife sightings that draws most tourists to the country, here are some of the top things to do in Kenya on your next trip.
+Apart from the premier wildlife sightings that draw most tourists to the country, here are some of the top things to do in Kenya on your next trip.

-FYI – The Big Five include African elephant, lion, leopard, Cape buffalo, and rhinoceros.
+FYI – The Big Five include the African elephant, lion, leopard, Cape buffalo, and rhinoceros.